charlestbell/Ejectr/README.md

-# Ejectr
+# Ejectr Website
-An app that makes ejecting external drives easier on Windows 10
+The website for an app that makes ejecting external drives easier on Windows 10